-After using many camp stoves and camp stove designs over the years, including stoves we tested for our 2020 guide to the best camping stoves, the overall best 2-burner camp stove for most people is the Camp Chef Everest 2-Burner Camping Stove.
+After using many camp stoves and camp stove designs over the years, including stoves we tested for our 2020 guide to the best camping stoves, the overall best 2-burner camp stove for most people is the Camp Chef Everest 2x 2-Burner Camping Stove.
 It has excellent overall build quality, a timeless design, it’s packable, easy to clean, and it boasts very powerful 20,000 BTU burners with great flame adjustment.
 It also has a built-in ignition system.
-The fuel is from easy-to-find 16.4 ounces propane bottles.
-However, if you’re on a tight budget, we also appreciate the Coleman Classic Camp Stove, which is easily the best budget camping stove for 2020 and beyond.
+The fuel is source is easy-to-find 16.4 ounces propane bottles.

 Which fuel source is best for camping stoves?

 Propane is best for most camping situations, but we do appreciate lightweight stoves that use isobutane and propane blends commonly found in lightweight backpacking-style canisters.
 Of course, cooking over a campfire has its charms, too, but campfires are not always allowed during hot-weather high-risk fire seasons.